Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/rollup-guides/op-stack/deployment.md

 max_eigenda_sync_start = 100,800 blocks
 ```

 To ensure adequate safety and faster [finality](https://specs.optimism.io/experimental/plasma.html#safety-and-finality), we recommend setting the `DaChallengeWindow + DaResolveWindow < 100,800`.
-Since this value affects `Final` head, setting this sum to  lower value (<1000 blocks) is most ideal for efficient operation.
+Since this value affects `Final` head, setting this sum to a lower value (e.g, 1000 blocks) is most ideal for efficient operation.

 These values can be manually set in the respective OP Node `rollup.json` configuration; e.g: